fermyon/spin/docs/content/configuration.md

 ### Custom Config Slots

-Application-global custom config "slots" are defined in the top-level `[config]` section.
+Application-global custom config "slots" are defined in the top-level `[variables]` section.
 These entries aren't accessed directly by components, but are referenced by [component config](#component-custom-config) value templates.
 Each entry must either have a `default` value or be marked as `required = true`.
 "Required" entries